-The way chargeback insurance works depends on the policy and policies can vary based on the vendor.
+In general, the way chargeback insurance works depends on a company's policy and those policies can vary based on the vendor you choose.

-An example would be if your policy only covers card-not-present (CNP) transactions, limiting you to chargeback reimbursements of only those types of transactions.
-It’s critical to read the fine print of your chargeback insurance policy so that you can receive the full benefits from it.
+For example, if your policy only covers card-not-present (CNP) transactions, your chargeback insurance would limit you to reimbursements of only those types of transactions (not card present transactions).
+It’s critical to read the fine print of your chargeback insurance policy so that you receive full indemnification and fraud protection.

-In addition to chargeback reimbursement insurance, the vendor should also offer a fraud detection tool that helps you review every transaction that is processed and warning signs of potential fraud.
-If the tool cannot flag a fraudulent transaction accurately, and you encounter a chargeback, you may file a claim.
+In addition to chargeback reimbursement insurance, your fraud prevention partner should also offer a fraud detection tool that enables you to review every transaction that is processed and the warning signs of potential fraud.

 While each policy is different, the insurer could reimburse you for the chargeback costs of the product or service that is sold and the profit loss.

-One thing that is the same among all policies is that to get a reimbursement, the chargeback must be deemed a designated type of fraud.
-Here are a few scenarios of what the insurance policy covers:
+One thing that is generally similar among policies is that the chargeback must be deemed a designated type of fraud in order for reimbursement to happen.
+Here are a few scenarios of how a typical chargeback insurance policy works:

-- The vendor’s technology reviewed and approved the transaction.
+- The vendor’s technology reviews and approves a transaction.

-- You sent a reimbursement request in the allotted timeframe.
+- The merchant sends a reimbursement request in the allotted timeframe.

-- The goods purchased shipped prior to the chargeback notification date.
+- The product was shipped prior to the chargeback notification date.